Xzese/Instagram-API/README.md

 - **Weather**: Represents the weather screen.

 These icons enhance the user experience by providing visual cues for navigating between different screens.

+## Weather Functionality

+The weather functionality is based on data from [WeatherAPI.com](https://www.weatherapi.com/).
+To enable weather display:

+1. Create a free account on WeatherAPI.com.
+2. Obtain an API key.
+3. Add the API key to the `.env` file under the key `WEATHER_API_KEY`.
+4. Specify the location (e.g., UK Postcode, ZIP code, city) in the `.env` file under the key `WEATHER_LOCATION`.
+5. The weather information displayed is for 12 hours in advance.